salesfire/tech-tests/frontend/README.md

 Welcome! 👋🏻 You’re about to embark on a technical assessment that mirrors real-world challenges our engineering team tackles daily.
 This tech test should take you **about 1–2 hours** to complete.

-In this exercise, you’ll work with Vue.js 3, Vuex for state management, and the browser’s native fetch API to consume a production Salesfire endpoint.
+In this exercise, you’ll work with Vue.js 3, pinia for state management, and the browser’s native fetch API to consume a production Salesfire endpoint.
 Good luck—and enjoy the process!

 ---